dhaheenrahman/Weather.io/README.md

 - JavaScript

 ## Usage
-1. Launch the server and access the frontend at `http://localhost:3000`.
+1. Launch the server and access the frontend in `index.html`.
 2. Monitor the weather data in real-time.
 3. Set custom weather alerts based on temperature and conditions.
 4. Visualize weather trends over the past 10 days using the chart.